Skip to main content

 Tutorial 5: Ink Detection

-This tutorial gives a high-level overview on ink detection methods, followed by a more hands-on tutorial on Kaggle as a notebook.
+This tutorial gives a high-level overview on ink detection methods.
 Since this tutorial was written, ink detection has successfully recovered text from inside the rolled scrolls.
 The technical principles remain the same as what is described here.

 Ink detection is the task of taking data from a 3D X-ray scan around a papyrus surface, and identifying the locations of the inked parts of the papyrus.